nerdslab/gca/README.md

 ## **Notes**
 - Ensure that the `dataset_dir` contains the datasets in the correct structure.
 - Customize parameters in the scripts to fit your experimental needs.
 As an example for SVHN,
+- We modify the linear_evaluation to make it able to run on new pytorch version 2.9.0.

 ```bash
 python ssl_pretrain.py \